 Intellect's style for quotations embedded into a paragraph is single quote marks, with double quote marks used for a second quotation contained within the first.
-All long quotations (over 40 words) should be 'displayed'- i.e. set into a separate indented paragraph with an additional one-line space above and below, and without quote marks at the beginning or end.
+All long quotations (over 40 words) should be 'displayed'- i.e. set into a separate indented paragraph with an additional oneline space above and below, and without quote marks at the beginning or end.
 Please note that for quotations within the text, the punctuation should follow the bracketed reference.
+For a displayed quotation the bracketed reference.
 For a displayed quotation the bracketed reference appears after the full stop.
 All omissions in a quotation are indicated thus: [...]
 Note that there are no spaces between the suspension points.
 When italics are used for emphasis within quotations, please ensure that you indicate whether the emphasis is from the original text or whether it is your own.